junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 That is when the view in front of his eyes changes entirely.
 Dean blinks slowly, struggling to understand what he's seeing.

 It is as if the storm is split into two halves, like a curtain being drawn open on an opera stage.
 To his left and right, snow and wind rage on, but right in front of him, in the center, a figure as tall as the sky emerges, stepping toward him slowly.
-Each step slams into the ground, shaking the earth like the giant from the Jack and Beanstalk story.
+Each step slams into the ground, shaking the earth like the giant from the Jack and the Beanstalk story.

 Dean wants to step back, to look up, to speak.
 There are so many things he wants to do, instinct screams at him to run or fight, but his body is too frozen to move.
-So he just stares, feeling the newly risen adrenalin pumping fast, forcing his heart to beat harder.
+So he just stares, feeling the newly risen adrenaline pumping fast, forcing his heart to beat harder.
 His brain struggles to parse the sight before him.
 The reality looks surreal.

 The figure wears a long trench coat that reaches his knees -- tail of the coat taller than the highest trees in their surroundings.
 Dean looks up, lifting his head as far as his frozen neck allows, but still can't see the figure's face, can barely make out the hem of the coat whipping in the storm.
 He gasps, his sound caught in his throat.